gallenc/opennms-tutorials-1/session4/README.md

 > ![alt text](../session4/images/regex101-1.png "Figure regex101-1.png")

-Armed with the nodeid and interface ifIndex, we can look up the interface in the snmpInteface table and extract the snmpIfdescr i.e. the interface descriptor field.
+Armed with the nodeid and interface ifIndex, we can use the sql query to look up the interface in the snmpInteface table and extract the snmpIfdescr i.e. the interface descriptor field.
 This is repeated for all l3 values we want to include in the new event.

-If this appear complicated, don't worry, it is but it shows us the power of the event translator to usefully enhance the date in events and alarms.
+If this appears complicated, don't worry, it is! but it shows us the power of the event translator to usefully enhance the date in events and alarms.

- but in most cases we don't need to use such complex configurations and the configuration for the next use case will be much simpler.
+In most cases we don't need to use such complex configurations and the configuration for the next use case will be much simpler.

-[Exercise-4-1](../session4/Exercise-4-1.md) walks through the process of creating an example event translator for a real use case.
+Go to [Exercise-4-1](../session4/Exercise-4-1.md) which walks through the process of creating an example event translator for a real use case.